 DBSA support groups:

 Remember, support groups are not a substitute for professional care.
 DBSA chapters and support groups do not endorse or recommend the use of any specific treatment or medication.
-For advice about specific treatment or medication, individuals should consult their physicians and/or mental health professionals.
+For advice about specific treatment or medication, individuals should consult their physician and/or mental health professionals.